douglascountysentinel.com | Local.News.First

 The Georgia Department of Economic Development (GDEcD) announced Wednesday that Z Gallerie, a premier lifestyle brand in the fashion home space, will create 115 new jobs and invest $3.7 million in an east coast distribution center and customer service center in Douglas County.
 Read more

-Dr. Shirley M. Gantt, age 76, of Carrollton, Georgia, passed away on Friday evening, January 13, 2017.
-She was born November 13, 1940, in Nashville, Tennessee, the daughter of the late Samuel French Matheny and the late Estee Moore Matheny.
+Mrs. Hazel Anne Walker, age 82, of Carrollton, Georgia passed away on Thursday, January 19, 2017, at Carrollton Nursing and Rehab.
+She was born January 23, 1934 in Luthersville, Georgia, the daughter of the late Luther Reeves and the late Olene Presnell Reeves.

-Mrs. Sharon Vonceil Harris Leonard, age 62, of Franklin passed away Friday January 13, 2017, at Tanner Medical Center.
+Glenda June Morris of Carrollton, Georgia, passed away on January 19, 2017.
+She was 72.

 Videos